hcheung01/system_engineering-devops/0x01-shell_permissions/README.md

 12. mkdir -m751 dir_holberton to create new directory with 751 permissions
 13. chown :holberton hello to change group owner
 14. chown -R betty:holberton .  to change all files and directories
+15. chown betty:holberton _hello_symlink to change owner and group owner for file